 So you’ve shelled out the money for a fancy inkjet photo printer, only you’re not impressed with the images you’re getting out of your standard office paper.
 Have you ever wondered why that photo paper works so much better?

 Surely, paper is paper, right?
 What can be so special about it?
 In this article, we’ll explore the differences between regular typing paper, why these differences are good for printing, and how to take advantage of them for superior photographic printing.

-Isn’t Photo Paper Just a Rip Off?
+Isn’t Photo Paper a Ripoff?

 Everything associated with home printing is priced at a high premium—most notably ink cartridges.
 Photo paper, while priced at a high retail markup, is well worth the cost to any knowledgeable photographer or print lover.
 A good piece of photo paper will solve problems that most users won’t even realize that they might have had.

 Naturally, photo paper is too expensive to use for the everyday sort of printing, even if the quality is decidedly higher.
 There are different grades of ordinary printing paper that can give some of the benefits of photo paper (cleaner, clearer images; brighter color; cleaner text) but at cheaper rates.
 But, in order to understand what to look for in a printing paper, we’ll have to understand what sets different grades of papers apart.

 What is There to Know About Paper?